FAQs Home Inspection Services in Montreal

 What is a home inspection, and why is it important?

-A home inspection is a detailed examination of a property’s condition, comprehensively assessing its various components.
+A home inspection is a detailed examination of a property’s condition, assessing its components comprehensively.
 Both buyers and sellers must ensure transparency in real estate transactions.
+A home inspection is a professional, visual evaluation of a property’s overall condition performed by a qualified inspector.
+During the inspection, the inspector examines the home’s major structural components, systems, and visible elements to identify existing problems, safety concerns, and potential future issues.

 How long does a typical home inspection take?